Maula Jatt: Legacy

 Film Maula Jatt was commercially successful in the 1980s and celebrated its Diamond Jubilee at the cinemas and the box office.
 Over the years, the movie has been able to attain cult status.
 It spawned a number of sequels, becoming the first-ever successful unofficial franchise for a Lollywood title.
-Maula Jats success spawned Maula Jat tey Noorie Nut as well as Maula Jat in London and continues to influence popular culture.
 It was also remade in Hindi as Jeene Nahi Doonga.
-Productions such as the 2002 play Jatt and Bond use Maula Jatt as their "inspiration".

 Remake

 Bilal Lashari, the director of Waar (2013) expressed interest in directing a remake of Maula Jatt.
 On the remake, he commented, "My version of Maula Jatt will be a visual epic, with less dialogue and many captivating moments.
 It will be a dark but stylised take on Pakistan’s original film genre."
 The Legend of Maula Jatt, set to release in 2019, was delayed to October 2022 due to COVID-19.

-Banning of the movie by the government
+Banning of the film by the government

 It is said that this film was banned because of violence, but later this ban was lifted.